 UK Coffee - This Is Your Kodak Momentby Michael Cleland

-Things to think about if you plan to open a coffee shop in LondonNothing endures but change
+Things to think about if you plan to open a coffee business in LondonNothing endures but change

 This January will mark 6 years since Kodak officially filed for bankruptcy in one of the most infamous business failures of our lifetimes.
 60,000 people, the economy of Rochester, New York and the rest of the brand’s global supply chain were - pun intended - hung out to dry.
 If there is an upside to the demise of Kodak it’s that it proved a universal truth that applies to all young industries - even specialty coffee.

-Kodak went from being a household name to a classroom case study by being one of the highest profile casualties of a condition which affects growing industries big or small.
-It’s diagnosed as Marketing Myopia but really just means short-sightedness, an affliction which kills the super brand cash cows and emerging independent coffee companies equally.
-The irony is, it’s self inflicted.
+Kodak went from being a household name to a classroom case study when they became one of the highest profile casualties of a condition which affects growing industries big or small.
+It’s diagnosed as Marketing Myopia but just means being short-sighted, an affliction which kills the super brand cash cows and emerging independent coffee companies equally.
+The shame is, it’s self inflicted.

 Growing industries can be pretty enchanting.
 The growth tends to be rapid, the industries are noncompetitive and are rather lucrative too.
 Life in a growing industry is a dream and life is rewarding.
 Rewards are reinforcement and reinforcement is great if you want to condition behaviours.
 But reinforcement can be a b*tch too.
-At least that’s what Kodak realised when they missed the boat on the digital age of photography - especially since they were the ones who invented it.
+This is what Kodak realised in retrospect when they missed the boat on the digital age of photography - ironic since they were the ones who invented it.

 A Kodak engineer, Steven Sasson, invented the world’s first digital camera in 1975 and Kodak didn’t care.
 Apple released the world’s first mass consumer market digital camera in 1994 and Kodak didn’t care - but they designed and made it for them anyway.
 Kodak cared when they realised their inward-looking preoccupation with film meant that they had committed the cardinal sin of marketing by looking through their own lens instead of the consumer’s.
 By this time, however, it was too late.
 They had created their very own, unforgettable, Kodak moment.